semshow/test/README.md

-# Jealousy Test
+# Jealousy Test v.1.0
 This is a test which define how jealousy you are.
-Please answer all questions and get final result.
+Test has 16 questions.
+You have to choose different answers in each question.
+When you finished, depending on score you've got - program will define how jealousy you are.

+# Programming language
+Ruby

 # Run program
-To run this file launch main.rb
+To run this program please launch file "main.rb"